-Voting Choices Board Voting Recommendations Page Company Proposals: 1.
-Elect 12 director nominees named in the Proxy Statement to serve until the 2024 Annual Meeting and until their respective successors are elected and qualified Vote for all nominees Vote against all nominees Vote for some nominees and against others Abstain from voting on one or more nominees FOR EACH NOMINEE 22 Advisory vote to approve named executive officer compensation Vote for the proposalVote against the proposalAbstain from voting on the proposal FOR 65 3.
-Advisory vote on the frequency of future advisory votes to approve named executive officer compensation Vote for an advisory vote every year Vote for an advisory vote every two years Vote for an advisory vote every three years Abstain from voting on the proposal EVERY YEAR 66 4.
-Ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2023 Vote for ratificationVote against ratificationAbstain from voting on the proposal FOR 69 Shareowner Proposals: 5 11.
-Advisory votes on 7 shareowner proposals, only if properly presented Vote for each proposalVote against each proposalAbstain from voting on the proposals AGAINST EACH PROPOSAL 72
+Danud Vating Voting Choices Board Voting Recommendations Page Company Proposals: Toming Choices rteeoe.i.aat.o.i.b . age 1.
+Elect 12 director nominees named in the Proxy Statement to serve until the 2025 Annual Meeting and until their respective successors are elected and qualified Vote for all nominees Vote against all nominees Vote for some nominees and against others Abstain from voting on one or more nominees FOR EACH NOMINEE 21 2.
+Advisory vote to approve named executive officer compensation Vote for the proposalVote against the proposalAbstain from voting on the proposal FOR 62 3.
+Ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2024 Vote for ratificationVote against ratificationAbstain from voting on the proposal FOR 65 Shareowner Proposals: 4 6.
+Advisory votes on 3 shareowner proposals, only if properly presented Vote for each proposalVote against each proposalAbstain from voting on one or more proposals AGAINST EACH PROPOSAL 68

-This Proxy Statement contains important information about the 2023 Annual Meeting of Shareowners (the "Annual Meeting").
+This Proxy Statement contains important information about the 2024 Annual Meeting of Shareowners (the "Annual Meeting").
 We are providing these proxy materials to you because our Board of Directors is soliciting your proxy to vote your shares at the Annual Meeting.
-The Annual Meeting will be held online only on May 4, 2023, at 8:00 a.m.
-Eastern Time, at www.virtualshareholdermeeting.com/UPS2023.
+The Annual Meeting will be held online via webcast on May 2, 2024, at 8:00 a.m.
+Eastern Time, at www.virtualshareholdermeeting.com/UPS2024.
 Shareowners can participate, ask questions and vote during the meeting through this website.

-All properly executed written proxies, and all properly completed proxies submitted through the Internet or by telephone, that are delivered pursuant to this solicitation will be voted at the Annual Meeting in accordance with the directions given in the proxy, unless the proxy is revoked prior to the completion of voting at the meeting.
-Only owners of record of shares of the Company's common stock as of the close of business on March 9, 2023 (the "Record Date") are entitled to notice of, and to vote at, the Annual Meeting (or any adjournment or postponement of the Annual Meeting).
-We are first mailing this Proxy Statement on or about March 20, 2023.
+All properly executed written proxies, and all properly completed proxies submitted through the Internet or by telephone, that are delivered pursuant to this solicitation will be voted at the Annual Meeting in accordance with the directions given in the proxy, unless the proxy is revoked prior to the completion of voting at the Annual Meeting.
+Only owners of record of shares of the Company's common stock as of the close of business on March 5, 2024 (the "Record Date") are entitled to notice of, and to vote at, the Annual Meeting (or any adjournment or postponement of the Annual Meeting).
+We are first mailing this Proxy Statement on or about March 18, 2024.